-- Ensure that appropriate staff within the agency provide supervision and periodically confer with one another to follow the job performance of the participant; - s Ensure that supervisors assess and periodically schedule performance reviews with the participant; - S Have contact number for DPSS staff in the event that consultation is necessary to solve a participant's problem; and - S Write letters of recommendation as appropriate.
+- Ensure that appropriate staff within the agency provide supervision and periodically confer with one another to follow the job performance of the Intern. - Ensure that supervisors assess and periodically schedule performance reviews with the Intern. - Have contact number for DPSS staff in the event that consultation is necessary to solve an Intern's problem. - Write letters of recommendation as appropriate.

-Participant Responsibilities
+Intern Responsibilities